Drug-eluting stent: History

-Despite the initial promise, the first-generation bioresorbable stents, such as the Absorb bioresorbable stent by Abbott, faced significant challenges in their performance.
-In comparison to current-generation drug-eluting stents, numerous trials revealed that these first-generation bioresorbsble stents exhibited poor outcomes.
+The first-generation bioresorbable stents, such as the Absorb bioresorbable stent by Abbott, performed poorly.
+In comparison to current-generation drug-eluting stents, numerous trials revealed that these first-generation bioresorbable stents exhibited poor outcomes.
 Specifically, they showed high rates of stent thrombosis (cases where an implanted coronary stent caused a thrombotic occlusion), target-lesion myocardial infarction (heart attack occurring at the site of the treated lesion), and target vessel revascularization (the need for further procedures to restore blood flow in the treated artery).
 In 2017, Abbott pulled its bioabsorbable stent, Absorb, from the European market after negative press regarding the device.
 Boston Scientific also announced termination of its Renuvia bioresorbable coronary stent program as studies showed higher risk of serious adverse events.

-Currently, fully bioresorbable stents do not play a significant role in coronary interventions.
-While various manufacturers are proposing new stents and continuing their development, it remains uncertain whether they will have a substantial impact, unless there will be more data from their clinical trials.
-As of now, these stents are not widely utilized in practice.
+Fully bioresorbable stents are currently little used in coronary interventions.
+Various manufacturers continue to develop new bioresorbable stents, but their clinical impact is not yet established.

 Due to challenges in developing resorbable stents, many manufacturers have focused efforts on targeting or reducing drug release through bioabsorbable-polymer coatings.
 Boston Scientific's Synergy bioabsorbable polymer stent has been shown potential to reduce the length of dual antiplatelet therapy post-implantation.
 MicroPort's Firehawk target eluting stent has been shown to be non-inferior to traditional drug-eluting stents while using one-third of the amount of equivalent drug.

 As for the materials used to make a DES, the first DES products available for treating patients were stainless steel alloys composed of iron, nickel, and chromium and were based on existing bare metal stents.
 These stents were hard to visualize with medical imaging, posed a risk of causing allergic responses, and were difficult to deliver.
 Subsequent new alloys were used, namely cobalt-chrome and platinum chrome, with improved performance.
 Bioresorbable stents have been developed in which the stent itself dissolves over time.
 Materials explored for use include magnesium, polylactic acid, polycarbonate polymers, and salicylic acid polymers.
 Resorbable stents have held the promise of providing an acute treatment that would eventually allow the vessel to function normally, without leaving a permanent device behind.

 For the coating of DES, one to three or more layers of polymer can be used: a base layer for adhesion, a main layer that holds and elutes (releases) the drug into the arterial wall by contact transfer, and sometimes a top coat to slow down the release of the drug and extend its effect.
 The first few drug-eluting stents to be licensed used durable coatings.
 The first generation of coatings appears to have caused immunological reactions at times, and some possibly led to thrombosis.
-This has driven experimentation and the development of new coating approaches.
+These problems have driven experimentation and the development of new coating approaches.